Business Opportunity: Repositioning to Build Resident Engagement

 - Limited common areas for casual resident interaction

 The board and LCS Development had the following goals: make improvements that offer residents more freedom and choice, and help residents maintain active, independent lifestyles.
-It was important for Casa to remain relevant and attractive to prospective residents seeking senior living options in the market.
-Staying competitive in the market maintains Casa’s positive cash flow, and ultimately supports its not-for-profit mission.
+It was important for Casa de las Campanas to remain relevant and attractive to prospective residents seeking senior living options in the market.
+Staying competitive in the market maintains Casa de las Campanas’s positive cash flow, and ultimately supports its not-for-profit mission.

 - Create a bistro with inviting, open spaces to encourage social interaction.
 Adding this alternative to the two existing dining rooms extends dining hours and expands the services available to residents.